brokenlander/dotfiles/README.md

 - Remove all symlinks created during installation
 - Remove the custom configuration lines from your .zshrc
-- Remove Micromamba from `/opt/micromamba`
+- Remove Micromamba from your home directory
 - Remove Oh-My-ZSH completely
 - Restore your original configuration files from backup when available
 - Clean up the ~/.dotfiles directory